wildfly/quickstart/mail/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

-        mvn clean package jboss-as:deploy
+        mvn clean package wildfly:deploy

-4. This will deploy `target/jboss-as-mail.war` to the running instance of the server.
+4. This will deploy `target/wildfly-mail.war` to the running instance of the server.

 Access the application
 ---------------------

-The application will be running at the following URL: <http://localhost:8080/jboss-as-mail>.
+The application will be running at the following URL: <http://localhost:8080/wildfly-mail>.

 Undeploy the Archive